janhalendk/react/README.md

 ![alt text](./assets/Pasted%20image%2020240125141607.png)

 This however is not very scalable.
-We want something that does not involve developer tools, but can be run from for instance a bookmarketlet or a userscript (Tampermonkey / Greasemonkey or similar).
+We want something that does not involve developer tools, but can be run from for instance a bookmarklet or a userscript (Tampermonkey / Greasemonkey or similar).

 So as with the **Github Finder** we need to locate the place in the real `DOM` where we can access the right properties / path.